Cancel broadband with distance selling regulations

-JUST moved broadband provider and spotted a better deal, miss a quirk of your old service or have simply found an unexpected element in your new contract?
-The Consumer Contracts Regulations could help.
+CHANGED your mind?
+If you've just switched providers and spotted a better deal elsewhere or found an unexpected element in your new contract - Consumer Contracts Regulations could help.

 These rules, previously known as the Distance Selling Regulations, are designed to give people the opportunity to cancel their contracts during a 14-day cooling off period.

-If the service was sold at a distance - over the phone or on the internet, for example - they might well be the best way of letting us swiftly change our minds and get a refund.
+If the service was sold at a distance - over the phone or on the internet, for example - Consumer Contracts Regulations might well be the best way of letting us swiftly change our minds and get a refund.

 Consumer Contracts Regulations